1987–88 Lake Superior State Lakers men's ice hockey season: Regular season consistency

-The Lakers had played well ever since Frank Anzalone took over in the middle of the 1982–83 season.
-With the success of the program he was able to recruit players who had a good chance at playing professionally.
-Included in the bumper crop of freshmen were goaltender Bruce Hoffort and New Jersey Devils draft pick Jim Dowd.
-While the newcomers, particularly Hoffort, would make major contributions to the team it was the upper classmen who led the way.
+After Frank Anzalone became head coach during the 1982–83 season, the Lakers began to find success.
+Because of the team's success Anzalone was able to recruit talented up-and-coming players such as goaltender Bruce Hoffort and New Jersey Devils draft pick Jim Dowd.
+While these freshmen newcomers, particularly Hoffort, would make major contributions to the team it was the upper classmen who led the way.

 Mark Vermette, who scored only a single goal in his freshman season, exploded out of the gate and helped Lake Superior build an early lead in the conference standings.
 The Lakers never found themselves on any long winning streaks but they rode Vermette's sudden scoring flurry to wins almost every weekend.
 The Lakers lost only a single game in each of the first three months of the season and ended 1987 with as many ties as losses (3 each).

 The second half of the season was no different with the Lakers continuing to build on their lead in the CCHA, losing only one more conference game the rest of the year and finishing with a massive 10-point lead over second-place Bowling Green.
 The Lakers won only their second CCHA title (the first in 14 years) and were ranked so highly that it was possible for them to make the NCAA tournament bases solely on their regular season.
 They had achieved such heights with a combination of scoring and tough, physical play they earned them around 1,000 penalty minutes in just 38 games.